hypercycle-development/hypc-js/README.md

 client.init().then(_ => client.fetchBalance()).then(console.log);
 ```

 You can now call your node, and invoke its' AIMs as you please.
-See the API for a more detailed description of what's possible.
+See the API write-up below for a more detailed description of what's possible.

 ## API